evanx/mpush-redis/README.md

 3) "xid"
 4) "12345"
 ```

-where `xid` is "extracted" id of the message as follows:
+We determine the `xid` as follows:
-- if the message itself is a number, then take this number
-- `message.meta.id` if this exists
-- the SHA1 hash of the message

 ```javascript
 async registerMessage(message) {
    const id = await this.redisClient.incrAsync(this.redisKey('id'));